-&lt;sup>49 If necessary, surveyors can remove small amounts of vegetation (e.g., small limbs, saplings) from the estimated detection zone at a site, much like what is done while setting up mist-nets.
+42 If necessary, surveyors can remove small amounts of vegetation (e.g., small limbs, saplings) from the estimated detection zone at a site, much like what is done while setting up mist-nets.
 Deployment of detectors/microphones in closed-canopy locations that typically are good for mist-netting are acceptable as long as the area sampled below the canopy does not restrict the ability of the equipment's detection zone to record high-quality calls (i.e., vegetation is outside of the detection zone).

-&lt;sup>50 If the surveyor discovers a potential roost and wishes to document bat use, refer to Appendix E for guidance on conducting emergence surveys and contact the USFWS FO(s).
+43 If the surveyor discovers a potential roost and wishes to document but use, refer to Appendix E for guidance on conducting emergence surveys and contact the USFWS FO(s).

-that initiate and end recording sessions.
+It is also recommended to ensure equipment is working during set-up in the field.
+This can be done simply by producing ultrasound (e.g., finger rubs, calibrator, or follow the equipment manufacturer's testing recommendations) in front of the microphone at survey start and survey finish.
+These tests document that the equipment was working when deployed and when picked up (and by assumption throughout the entire period).
+Detector field settings (e.g., sensitivity, frequency, etc.) should follow the recommendations provided by the manufacturer.
+Surveyors should also save files produced by detectors (e.g., log files, status files, sensor files) as an excellent way to provide documentation when equipment was functioning within the survey period.
+Many types of detectors allow for setting timers that initiate and end recording sessions.
 This saves battery life as well as reducing the number of extraneous noise files recorded.
 However, if the units are visited when the timer is on (i.e., unit is in standby mode), the surveyor cannot verify that the unit is functioning properly.
 This is particularly important in areas where no bat activity is recorded for the entire night or during the last portion of the night.
 In these cases, if the surveyor cannot demonstrate that the detector was indeed functioning properly throughout the survey period, then the site will need to be re-sampled, unless adequate justification can be provided to the USFWS FO(s).